tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@anmoldh121/index.md

 ### introduction

 - I am Anmol Dhiman, I am a 4th year CS student at College of engineering roorkee, Roorkee.
-- I like to play around with the code and likes to solve coding problems
+- I like to play around with the code and likes to solve coding problems.

 ## why are you taking this challenge?